 6. Having a Separation Anxiety Disorder

-And if the assessment results indicate that your children have separation anxiety traits, you can discuss with the professionals to get advice for the right steps to take to help them.
+And if the assessment results indicate that your children have separation anxiety traits, you can discuss with the professionals to get advice on the right steps to take to help them.

 7. Traumatic Events

-Clinginess can also be an outcome of some traumatic events such as bad encounters with adults or the death of loved ones.
+Clinginess can also be an outcome of some traumatic events, such as bad encounters with adults or the death of loved ones.
 This can be hard for everyone, even us as adults.
 This doesn’t have to be the loss of a family member.
 It can also be the death of a family pet, especially if your son has a special bond with them.

 8. They Lose Something They Love

 And this can be hard for children because those things were part of their lives.
 You can give them explanations as to why they have to say goodbye to their favorite things so they can get familiar with healthy separations.

 9. Parents Going Through a Divorce

-And because they may know that their parents will be separated, they feel the need to get closer and therefore, appear more clingy.
-This is when you need to take a breather and calm yourself first before reaching out to your son and explain why this separation is the best way to take.
+And because they may know that their parents will be separated, they feel the need to get closer and, therefore, show comfort-seeking behavior.
+This is when you need to take a breather and calm yourself first before reaching out to your son and explaining why this separation is the best way to take it.

-10. Stepping Into New Milestone
+10. Stepping Into New Milestones

-Tell your son that they will meet with exciting friends as well as kind teachers at school and after a couple of days, hopefully they will already adapt with the new situation and be more confident and independent.
+Tell your son that they will meet with exciting friends as well as kind teachers at school, and after a couple of days, hopefully, they will already adapt to the new situation and be more confident and independent.

 11. They Feel Things Deeply

-Therefore, you need to also give them the understanding that it is okay to feel, but not to overthink.
+Therefore, you need also to give them the understanding that it is okay to feel but not to overthink.
 You can also tell them to communicate their feelings so you can see things from their point of view.

 12. Pick Up Challenges the Parents are Facing

-They may become clingier not because they need extra attention, but instead, they know you need extra attention and support from them.
+They may become clingier not because they need extra attention.
+Instead, they know you need extra attention and support from them.
 Let them be the support you need as a way to appreciate their sympathy.

 13. Lack of Parents-Children Quality Time

 Living in this modern era requires some kind of sacrifice.
 And sadly, sometimes parents have to give up family time to keep up with the busy working hours.
-This can make children feel lonely and not getting the attention they need.
+This can make children feel lonely and not get the attention they need.
 This can result in them being more clingy toward their parents.

 14. Being Sick

 You may notice children being a little more clingy when they are feeling unwell.
-If you found your son being so clingy, you can ask them if there is something wrong or what makes them feel uncomfortable.
+If you find your son being so clingy, you can ask them if there is something wrong or what makes them feel uncomfortable.

 15. They Need Your Attention

-Despite giving them the extra attention they need, you might as well teach them that not everything in this world is about themselves and they don’t always have to be the center of the universe.
+Despite giving them the extra attention they need, you might as well teach them that not everything in this world is about themselves and that they don’t always have to be the center of the universe.

 16. Going Through a Physical Change